On this page

 The Amplitude Model Context Protocol (MCP) server enables teams to analyze product data, experiments, and user behavior using conversational AI.
 Query and create Amplitude content including charts, dashboards, experiments, and cohorts directly through AI interfaces using natural language.

-The Amplitude MCP server is listed in the official MCP servers registry on GitHub.
+The official MCP servers registry on GitHub lists the Amplitude MCP server.
 You can also find MCP integration guides and examples in Anthropic's Claude documentation, the MCP quickstart resources, and Cursor's MCP documentation.

 Remote server